 Pay attention.
 Let people know you’re listening through nonverbal cues.
 Give feedback when appropriate, defer judgment, and keep any response focused on increasing team morale and synergy.

 First, listen to your dialogue.
 Is it repetitive, clunky, too formal, or lackluster?
 How does it flow?
+You might need a refresher with tips on writing better dialogue.

 Second, the action lines are not an afterthought.
 Listen to the way the lines interact.
 These words will mean an awful lot to the pacing of the finished film.